View large image | More photos

 Bend has emerged as a hotspot over the last decade, growing from a small town of less than 30,000 to over 70,000.
 Its downtown area remains compact enough to walk, with few buildings higher than two stories.
 Golf can also be played year round comfortably.

-Bend is home to a collection of noteworthy public courses as well, though the new Tetherow Golf Club, set to open July 2008, stands to surpass them all, offering a old-world golf course designed by architect David McKlay Kidd of Bandon Dunes and St. Andrews Castle Course fame.
+Bend is home to a collection of noteworthy public courses as well, though the new Tetherow Golf Club stands to surpass them all, offering a old-world golf course designed by architect David McKlay Kidd of Bandon Dunes and St. Andrews Castle Course fame.

 Bend enjoys a high desert climate over 3,500 feet and less than 10 inches of rain annually.
 You can expect sunshine for practically three months straight, with nary a cloud in the sky during the summer months.